ONE OF US

 Like many communities in northern Thailand 25 years ago, Tha Wang Tan had a number of people living with HIV/AIDS (PLWH/A).
 There was a lot of fear and stigma, in many forms, against people with HIV/AIDS and family due to lack of knowledge and understanding.
 Some were turned away at public health facilities, or abandoned by families, or shunned by other community members.
 Vendors threw away plates and bowls used by HIV/AIDS patrons.
-There were several AIDS-related deaths each day as “People died like falling leaves” and some monks refused to perform funeral rites.
-It was a dark time with no hope for treatment, people felt rejected by the community and society, and deeply despaired.
+There were several AIDS-related deaths each day as “People died like falling leaves” and monks feared to perform funeral rites.
+It was a dark time with no hope for treatment, people felt rejected by the community and society and deeply despaired.

 Looking back at her life, Khun Tew says: “People have different dreams.
 When I learned that I had HIV, all my hopes, all my dreams dissipated.
 I was afraid of doing anything.
 All my self-confidence disappeared.
 But when my daughter asked me to live, and Khun Tawin and Khun Wipa gave me encouragement and continued to support me every step of the way, that helped me rebuild my self-confidence, and I started to hope and dream again.
 My life is complete now as a person living with HIV/AIDS in the community.
-I am fulfilled now for both my life in my family and in the community.
-I’m proud, I’m contented, and I’m happy now!”
+I am fulfilled now for both my life in my family and within the community.
+I’m proud, I’m content, and I’m happy now!”

 PARTICIPATE IN THE CREATION OF AS YOU OPEN YOUR EYES